narimanhush/getIncidents/README.md

 pip install requests
 ```
 <h2>How to run</h2>

-open incidents.py and update the username and password variables with API credentials
+**open incidents.py and update the username and password variables with API credentials**

-Run requests.py using `py incidents.py`.
+Run incidents.py using `py incidents.py`.
 Once the server has initialized, you will see "Running on http://127.0.0.1:9000/" as the last line on your command prompt.

 To query the API, run `py request.py` in a separate command prompt window.